13 Top-Rated Resorts near Santa Fe, NM

 Beyond the downtown, there are many more resorts just a short drive from the city center.
-Some of these properties, like the Four Seasons Resort Rancho Encantado and the Sunrise Springs Spa Resort, are purposely set outside town to offer a more secluded, back-to-nature resort experience.
+Some of these properties, like the Four Seasons Resort Rancho Encantado and Ojo Santa Fe, are purposely set outside of town to offer a more secluded, back-to-nature resort experience.

 1. Inn of the Five Graces